pjungwir/postgres-temporal-talk/slides.md

 Note:

+- So how do we manipulate temporal data?
 - In normal databases, each row makes an assertion, typically about "now".
 - In temporal databases, we assert something for a range in time.
 - So we want to add that assertion.